MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 engineers to easily arbitrate between the different parts of their application.
-In particular in an open-to-third-parties framework, the maximum CPU time given to the Managed world is fully under control at no risk, whatever the number and/or the activities of the Java threads.
+In particular in an open-to-third-parties framework, the maximum CPU time given to the Managed world is fully under control at no risk, whatever the number and/or the activities of the threads.

 The next illustration shows 4 tasks, with the last one running the Core Engine with 2 threads.
 When the last task is scheduled by the underlying OS, the Core Engine executes and schedules the threads.